-The District's jurisdiction encompasses 3704 square miles and has a population of approximately 128,000.
+The District's jurisdiction encompasses 3,704 square miles and has a population of approximately 128,000.
 The area includes two military bases (Edwards Air Force Base and Naval Air Weapons Station at China Lake), and the cities and communities of Lake Isabella, Tehachapi, Mojave, Rosamond, California City, Ridgecrest, and Boron in the high desert region of Kern County.
-Additionally, the District has significant wind flow through the Tehachapi Mountains, from Rosamond through Mojave, and from Indian Wells Valley through Ridgecrest.
 Overall, the District's sparsely populated area provides significant dispersion potential for most sources within the District's jurisdiction.